 Content: Students choose one of the thesis seminars on conflict and cooperation (see short descriptions below).
 It is strongly recommended that students start thinking about the topic of their thesis before the start of the classes.
 Attendance is compulsory for all classes.
 Detailed information about the study material and the writing process can be found on Blackboard.

 General Introduction Meeting

-On Tuesday 1 December 2015 between 14.00-15.00 hrs in SB45 the instructors will explain and discuss the general thesis seminar procedures and expectations and students can ask questions about the thesis seminars.
+On Thursday 4 December between 12.00-13.00 hrs in SA41 the instructors will present their thesis seminar topics and explain what is expected of the students.
+Students can ask questions about the thesis seminars.

-Registration is open for students that started their Master in Political Science in September.
+Registration is open for students that started their Master in Political Science in September 2014.
 All other students should contact the exam committee to request permission to take this thesis seminar.
-Students can take the thesis seminar only once in their academic year.

 The research proposal includes a problem statement, theoretical foundation, conceptualization as well as a sound explanation of the methods and techniques for data collection and analysis.The proposal must be approved by the supervisor and a second reader.
 The second reader will be designated by the Director of Studies.
 Please note that teachers are not obliged to provide thesis supervision if the proposal is not approved.

 The MSc thesis needs to comply with high standards of academic research.
 The thesis must be between 16.000 and 20.000, including tables, footnotes and bibliography.
 The thesis evaluation form with the evaluation criteria will be published on Blackboard.